gauravBINdas/UzumakiPool2/README.md

 # UzumakiPool
-A student database manager using servelets
+A student database manager using servlets

 # Requirements
 1. Java SE 1.8 and above